 Harwood's Mill Trail is a 4.9 mile lightly trafficked loop trail located near Yorktown, Virginia that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This trail was nicely wooded once I got away from the road.
 The water was beautiful!
 It was very condensed and windy, though.
 While it might take 10 steps to go directly from point A to point B, I was going around 4 curves and taking about 50 steps before I got there.
 I passed other walkers, only to see them 2-3 more times in the same 5 min span.

 If you are using your GPS to get here, you will probably need to put Newport News Park as your destination.

 I found this place very hard to navigate.
 There were signs posted, but the trails were close to overgrown in some spots and very hard to find when you had to cross a service road.
 From the trails that I was able to find, it was fairly flat with multiple switchbacks.
 Seems like a perfect place to take your kids if they are ready to learn.

 Not a whole lot to it.
 Most of the trails are dirt roads you could drive a car on.
 I was hiking but I did not see any difficult parts for a bike.